optimagic-dev/optimagic/docs/source/estimation.rst

       are fixed.
 This can be a scalar or an array like object of the right length.

 Lower and upper bounds are specified in :ref:`params_df`.
-Fixed parameters can also be specified there.

 The constraints are enforced by reparametrizations, additional bounds or additional fixed parameters.
 For details see :ref:`reparametrize`